nuric/annotationalive/README.md

 ## Limitations
 The app is designed to be minimal and doesn't come with some, perhaps expected, features:
  - It assumes there only one editor.
 The entire document is sent as the update not incremental changes.
  - There is no full CRUD on documents or user accounts.
-No password change, no document delete etc. But there is structure such account reset left as a starting point.
+No password change, no document delete etc. But there is structure such as account reset left as a starting point.
- - Chat is ephemeral, it doesn't store a history so on a page refresh it start clean and only renders newly received messages.
+ - Chat is ephemeral, it doesn't store a history so on a page refresh it will start clean and only render newly received messages.

 ## FAQ
  - **Why is the source code 2 space indented?** The answer is a combination of personal style and to stop direct copy-paste from other resources.
 The code is linted using [PyLint](https://www.pylint.org/) although there are cases it is disabled on purpose.
- - **Why are the document updates not instant?** There is a 500ms debounce delay so it accumulates changes and then sends the final state of the document after in order to reduce traffic.
+ - **Why are the document updates not instant?** There is a 500ms debounce delay so it accumulates changes and then sends the final state of the document in order to reduce network traffic.

 ## Contributing
 Bug fixes and small improvements following the existing design principle are welcome.
 You are encouraged to fork and customise for your use case.
 Some initial ideas are: